moffzilla/AWS-Fundamentals/README.md

 'pip install awscli boto3 -U --ignore-installed six'”.

-AWS AIM Credentials with enough rigths for launching VMS and of course, if you reference a resource in AWS, such as a Security Group, make sure that the SG exists and it is properly configured, etc.
+AWS AIM Credentials with enough rigths for launching VMs and of course, if you reference a resource in AWS, such as a Security Group, make sure that the SG exists and it is properly configured, etc.
+This project defaults region US-West-2 (Oregon) and uses Ubuntu 16.04 guess OS.

 Make sure you do: